 Pharma analytics is arguably one of THE most powerful resources that a company can leverage to learn from their past efforts and optimize for the future.
 It’s almost like being able to predict the future.

-Technology has changed the healthcare industry in many areas - including marketing and customer management.
-As we move forward, it is very likely that certain trends will expand and grow, impacting pharma and healthcare marketing and improving both sales and patient outcomes.
+Technology has changed the healthcare industry in many areas.
+These areas include marketing and customer management.
+As we move forward, it's very likely that certain trends will expand and grow.
+Thus, impacting pharma and healthcare marketing and improving both sales and patient outcomes.

 When you think about digital-forward initiatives performance across industries, do you feel that pharma is behind the curve?
 Are you unsure how to leverage technology to enhance the sales process?
 Are you worried about how the digital age will impact your position?
-If you answered "yes," you are not alone.

 Anupam Nandwana | January 5, 2018